canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 * You have `cmake` and a C++ compiler installed.

 ## Installing dependencies
+This section will cover the needed dependencies and how to install them.
 The example program requires
 * `libmiral` - short for "Mir Abstraction Layer".
 Provides a high level interface to interact with and customize Mir compositors.
 * `mir-graphics-drivers-desktop` - provides drivers so Mir can talk with different graphics drivers